 - We have made a lot of progress since 2020, including:

 - Adding five Sisters of Colors to our governing boards

 - Hosting LEADDD Now Conversations

 - Conducting an enterprise-wide diversity audit

 We’ve learned a lot!
-And while LEADDD Now was reflective of a point in time for Tri Delta, LEADDD Always defines the ways in which diversity, equity, access, inclusion and belonging will be centered in Tri Delta and embedded into every aspect of the member experience.
+And while LEADDD Now and LEADDD Always were reflective of a point in time for Tri Delta, we now are defining ways in which diversity, equity, access, inclusion and belonging will be centered in Tri Delta and embedded into every aspect of the member experience.

 What does DEIAB stand for?